WebSpellChecker/wproofreader-docker/examples/admin-panel/README.md

 ```

 db-manager runs again, sets the new password on the existing account, and
-Compose recreates WProofreader Server and App-manager with the new value.
+Compose recreates WProofreader Server and Admin-panel with the new value.

-`app_manager` and `root` are created by the MySQL image, which reads `.env`
+`admin_panel` and `root` are created by the MySQL image, which reads `.env`
 only when the data volume is initialised.
 Changing them always takes the
 manual steps: update MySQL first, then `.env`, then recreate the containers.